TD008/diabetes-predictor/src/README.md

-Source code

-features folder contains scripts that turn raw data into features
+Features folder contains scripts that turn raw data into features

-models folder contains scripts that train models for use in predictions
+Models folder contains scripts that train models for use in predictions